 There is a place in Belgrade that I’ve been wanting to visit for a long time.
 Remarkably, I’ve never been there.
 Not even when I lived in Belgrade, before I moved to London.
 If you ask me why, I wouldn’t know what to say.
 Perhaps, I thought of it as place that was right there and very easy to visit.
 Somehow, I never actually managed to do it.
 Until now!
 The place that I am talking about is Nikola Tesla Museum in Belgrade.

 So, on the occasion of my latest visit to the Serbian capital, I finally visited this museum.
 I went there three times before I managed to enter.
 The museum is extremely popular, especially with foreign tourists.
-The first two times available museum tours were not convenient for me.
+The first two times, the available museum tours were not convenient for me.
 The third time, I was lucky.
 But, more about this later in the post.

-Rather, this post is about the museum and my experience there.
+So, this post is about the museum and my experience there.

 He was a very imaginative scientist whose ideas led to many important discoveries without which our civilisation would lack many of its technological comforts (radio, radar, television, all kinds of motors, high frequency fields, coils, computers).
 Some of his ideas are still to be realised.

 He was born in Smiljan in Lika.
 At the time, the village was within the Hapsburg Empire, under the Emperor Franz Joseph I.

 The museum tour starts with an excellent 15 minutes film presentation about Nikola Tesla’s life and achievements.

 In that same room, there are several very interesting exhibits.
 One of them is the original nameplate from the two-phase generator in the Niagara Falls.

 The nameplate lists 13 patents, 9 of them belonged to Nikola Tesla.

 Another interesting exhibit is the induction motor with the short circuit rotor.